Limited Training

 This definition applies to the general population but it can be extended to occupational and sporting populations.
 We can also abbreviate it to make it precisely applicable and measurable by the average coach, trainer, or trainee through omission of the clause about genotype – an assessment of ones genetic make-up and function which is measurable only in the laboratory.
 This will be our approach throughout this text.
 Various occupations require more (or less) of one of the elements of fitness, and sport has goals and specializations that merely emphasize or de-emphasize pre-determined components of physical fitness to varying degrees – a weightlifter has focused on strength, a marathoner on endurance.
 Each has accelerated fitness in one area and has an average ability or potential weakness in the others.
 As we progress though this book you will find out how to develop each component of fitness individually and also how to develop all three elements simultaneously – enabling the tailoring of training to any purpose or goal.

 One would hope that it is a logical concept that knowing what fitness is and what it is not is essential knowledge before it can be manipulated and improved.
 The definition here clearly states that physical fitness is functional and that the elements of fitness are strength, endurance, and mobility.
 It follows that improvements in physical fitness are dependent on progressive strength, endurance, and mobility training that force our bodies to adapt.
 It should also be apparent that physical fitness is not a set of variables that cannot be directly measured or do not manifest as outward physical performance.
 Further, physical fitness should not be considered an abstract concept or set of intangible feelings.
 These things are by-products of fitness – as a trainee becomes more physically fit, their ability to function within their own circumstances improves, making them feel better about themselves.
 This change is not “fitness” but rather a change in self-perception driven by their awareness of the tangible increases in performance produced by training and of becoming more fit.
 The perception of wellbeing is directly attributable to systematic and progressive exercise training delivering something of substance and value to the trainee, fitness.
+For those looking to explore fitness equipment and training programs, Shoppok offers a wide variety of options to help you on your journey to improved physical health.

 Don’t Do That, Do This